RSourceCode/DataCraft/README.md

-# DatCraft 🚀
+# DataCraft 🚀

 An End-to-End HR Analytics Project

 ## 📌 Project Overview

-**DatCraft** is a structured data analytics project that takes you through the journey of mastering essential data skills, culminating in the creation of an interactive **HR Analytics Dashboard**.
+**DataCraft** is a structured data analytics project that takes you through the journey of mastering essential data skills, culminating in the creation of an interactive **HR Analytics Dashboard**.
 The project is broken down into four learning and implementation phases designed to simulate real-world data workflows and project management.

 ## 🧩 Project Phases